musabmjafri/hassio_homeassistant/README.md

 method=auto
 ```

-- Place SD card in Raspberry-Pi and boot up (takes couple of minutes).
+- Place SD card in Raspberry Pi and boot up (takes couple of minutes).

 - Access Home Assistant by typing [http://hassio:8123](http://hassio:8123) in the browser.
   - If that doesn't work then wait some more or check local IP for hassio in router page and add :8123 to access Home Assistant.
   - Hassio IP can be fixed in router settings and a port forwarding rule can also be associated to port 8123 with that IP if required.

+## Recommended Addons Setup

+### Configurator

+- Click sidebar option "Hass.io".

+- Click "ADD-ON STORE".

+- Search "Configurator".

+- Click "Configurator" and click "Install".

+- Once installation completes click "Start".

+- For easier configurator access, toggle "Show in sidebar" to on.

+- All automations and configurations in the project go in the appropriate YAML file in the configurator.